-Skin rashes can occur for many reasons.
-Eczema (also called atopic dermatitis by physicians) is a common cause of rash and is often described as a skin irritation leading to redness, itching, burning, crusting, dryness and cracking.
+Eczema (also called atopic dermatitis) is a common cause of skin rash and is often described as a skin irritation leading to redness, itching, burning, crusting, dryness and cracking.
 Eczema is believed to result from abnormalities in the skin’s “barrier” function.
-Many factors can contribute to the development of eczema, including genetics, allergies, dry skin, hot, dry or cold environments and stress.
+Many factors can contribute to the development of eczema, including genetics, allergies, dry skin, hot, dry or cold environments, and stress.
 Growing research indicates a link between eczema flares and Staphylococcus aureus (Staph) bacteria.
 For more information, please visit the FAQ.